Tryliom/Box2d/01-SpaceShooter/README.md

 # TODO

 - Add a player with a skin of space ship.
-He make damage with his back reactors, shooting small spark from his back that make damage
+He make damage with his back reactors and by shooting small spark from his back that make damage
 - Add level to player, each level require xp.
 When level up, he can choose to upgrade his:
 	- Health
 	- Speed (increase the damage)